urbit/urbit.org-reloaded/content/blog/metaphase.md

 - **We wanted to release the notification-store**.
 After the October 2020 groups release, Landscape simply wouldn’t be complete without it.
 - Finally, **we wanted all of Landscape to use the [Indigo component library](https://github.com/urbit/indigo-react).** Landscape shipped with each application using its own build with handwritten, bespoke DOM components.
 Once we moved to a single-page application architecture in June 2020, we wanted the same guaranteed consistency for both back-end and front-end code.

 Most of these are now accomplished; the remaining tasks are awaiting some final tests and UX work.
-We’re aiming for a stable stream of Landscape to deploy **December 11, 2020**.
+We’re aiming for a stable stream of Landscape to deploy by **December 18, 2020**.

 What does this mean?
 For everyday users, you can expect Landscape releases every six weeks; the slate of features and any breaking changes will be flagged well in advance for third-party developers; and you can expect a more thoroughly considered user experience with notes and copy for each new release.